taccon/audioplayer-apl/README.md

 ## Playlist formats for taccon audioplayer so far

-- APL (ini based) (~2000)
+- APL (text file) (~2000)
 - AP2 (ini based) (~2004)
 - APX (xml based) (2010)
 - AP3 (json) (2016)

 ### Audioplayer Playlist (APL)

 When the first version of audioplayer that supported playlists was released approx. in 2000, APL was introduced to store them.
-It was a very simple INI based format.
+It was a very simple text-file format that just had one entry per playlist file.

 ### APL v2 (AP2)